Guo Feng (musician): 1983–1988

-1988 ~ 1995
+1988–1995

-At the end of 1988, Guo Feng travelled east to Japan and signed to Nippon Columbia.
-While in Japan, while writing and producing music albums, Guo Feng mastered computer music technology.
+At the end of 1988, Guo Feng traveled to Japan and signed with Nippon Columbia.
+While writing and producing music albums in Japan, Guo Feng mastered computer music technology.

-In 1990, he composed the theme music for the Japanese TBS television film 'Are You Asian?'
-Theme music composition for a large-scale TV film.
-In the same year, as a representative of China, he participated in various major international music events in Japan, such as Hiroshima Peace Concert, Yokohama Expo, Pacific Expo, Asian Music Festival, and so on.
+In 1990, he composed the theme music for the Japanese TBS television film Are You Asian?.
+In the same year, as a representative of China, he participated in various major international music events in Japan, such as the Hiroshima Peace Concert, Yokohama Expo, Pacific Expo, Asian Music Festival, etc.

-In 1991, he published and released his solo music album, "Yellow", in Japan.
-The album was co-produced by Guo Feng and Mikie Yoshino, a member of Japan's Godiego, with Guo Feng writing all the lyrics and music himself.
-The arrangements of the seven tracks combine traditional Chinese instrumental music with Western electronica in an avant-garde and ethnic style.
-The album was released to critical acclaim in Japan, the United States, and Hong Kong and Taiwan.
+In 1991, he published and released his solo music album, Yellow, in Japan.
+The arrangement of seven tracks was co-produced by Guo Feng and Mikie Yoshino, a member of Japan's Godiego, with Guo Feng writing the lyrics and music himself.
+The album was critically acclaimed in Japan, the United States, Hong Kong, and Taiwan.
 The album was highly praised for its avant-garde arrangements and exquisite production, which blended traditional Chinese multi-ethnic instruments with Western electronic music.
 The editors of the Japanese music magazine CD Journal praised the album for its unique mystical emotions, reconstructing China's distinctive melodies, rhythms, and sounds.
-In its 1994 annual publication CD Bible, Hong Kong's Hi-Fi Audio Magazine commented: "After listening to this disc, you will be amazed, as Guo Feng, though living in the mainland, has a highly modern composition style.
+In its 1994 annual publication, CD Bible, Hong Kong's Hi-Fi Audio Magazine commented: "After listening to this disc, you will be amazed, as Guo Feng, though living in the mainland, has a highly modern composition style.
 This album, Yellow, represents the highest achievement of Japanese studio production; its instrument positioning, dynamics, and bass impact are exceptionally rare.
-One track, "Dance", has such a sense of space, instrument detail, and shocking bass that it will leave you astonished."
-In the same year, Guo Feng performed solo concerts in Yokohama, Fukuoka, Shibuya and Ginza.
+One track, 'Dance', has such a sense of space, instrument detail, and shocking bass that it will leave you astonished."
+In the same year, Guo Feng performed solo concerts in Yokohama, Fukuoka, Shibuya, and Ginza.

-Since then, Guo Feng has travelled to Singapore to develop his career, signing with Ocean Butterflies as a full-time music producer.
-During his time in Singapore, Kuo Feng worked as a music producer for a number of film and television productions, including the television series Three Faces of Eve (March 1991), The Day of Love in the Net of the Law (October 1991), and The Wonderful Ghosts of the House (March 1993), and He has composed a large number of songs for singers from Hong Kong, Taiwan and New Malaysia (Nana Pao, Su Rui, Chen Jieyi, Ke Yimin, Wang Xinping, Gang Zebin, etc.).
-Some of them are widely sung, such as "The Heart Will Go with Love"(1993) for Chen Jieyi, "Don't Say Go"(1994) for Su Rui, and "Wishful Thinking"(1995) for Wang Xinping.
+Since then, Guo Feng has traveled to Singapore to develop his career, signing with Ocean Butterflies as a full-time music producer.
+During his time in Singapore, Guo Feng worked as a music producer for a number of film and television productions, including the television series Three Faces of Eve (March 1991), The Day of Love in the Net of the Law (October 1991), and The Wonderful Ghosts of the House (March 1993), and he has composed a large number of songs for singers from Hong Kong, Taiwan, and Singapore (Nana Pao, Su Rui, Chen Jieyi, Ke Yimin, Wang Xinping, Gang Zebin, etc.).
+Some of them are widely sung, such as "The Heart Will Go with Love" (1993) for Chen Jieyi, "Don't Say Go" (1994) for Su Rui, and "Wishful Thinking" (1995) for Wang Xinping.
 These songs were later performed by Guo Feng himself and became representative of his identity as a singer.

-In 1994, Guo Feng's solo album Sober, produced by Xu Huanliang, was released in Singapore, with Guo Feng himself writing, arranging, performing and singing all the lyrics and music.
+In 1994, Guo Feng's solo album Sober, produced by Xu Huanliang, was released in Singapore, with Guo Feng himself writing, arranging, performing, and singing all the lyrics and music.